fletcher/Composer-Localization/README.md

 String files for localizing the MultiMarkdown Composer application

-The `master` branch is the default English localization.
+FYI, the `master` branch is the default English localization.

 ## What is this? ##

 MultiMarkdown Composer is a commercial application, but it's not so big that I can afford to hire translators to localize the app into countless languages.
 People across the world have asked me about this, so I decided that I would at least make the necessary files available to help crowdsource the localization if anyone is interested.
+This way, there is at least the possibility of localizing to other languages if there is enough interest and support.
+I'll do what I can to help.

 Basically, you use the files as a template to translate to your desired language.
 Once complete (or complete-"ish") I can use these to generate the necessary files for the app to be localized.